jjo21/roadto100/aboutme.md

 subtitle: Time without purpose is a prison.
 ---

 I am John, a Year 3 Physics student at Imperial College London.
-Amongst the other things on this website, I am interested in time travel, boxing and new ways to cook steak.
+Amongst the other things on this website, I am interested in boxing and new ways to cook steak.

 ### My story